The headline number across the full sample of 1,247 first-touch sends.

 Five facts about the dataset before any reading of the numbers below.
 Sample size, time window, source, collection method, and last-updated stamp.
 If a benchmark page does not state these five facts above the fold, do not trust the numbers.

-Six segment-level findings from the FORKOFF outreach ledger.
+Six segment-level findings from the FORKOFF outreach proof.
 Each carries the segment, the metric, and the sample size for the slice.
 Numbers are rounded to the nearest percentage point.

 The headline number across the full sample of 1,247 first-touch sends.